Reach closures, restrictions and lock closures affecting boaters on the River Thames.

 |Sunday 17 July 2016, 9:30am to 4:30pm||Kingston Reach||Kingston Rotary Club dragon boat event: the navigation channel will be on the right-hand side of the river.
 Find more detail on Kingston Rotary Club dragon boat event.|

 The Environment Agency carries out a programme of works on the River Thames every year between November and Easter.
 In order to carry out this work, it often needs to close a number of locks for relatively long periods.

-So that river users can plan their winter cruising and boat movements well in advance, the Environment Agency publish the first issue of its programme of works in early August each year.
-Details of issue 5 are shown below.
+So that river users can plan their winter cruising and boat movements well in advance, the Environment Agency publishes the first issue of its programme of works in early August each year.

 Keep up to date

 Get the latest river information before you go boating.
-Call our Floodline on 0345 988 1188 and when prompted select option 1 followed by the number shown below:
+Call the Environment Agency Floodline on 0345 988 1188 and when prompted select option 1 followed by:

 - River conditions and strong stream warnings: 011131

 - Work on the river and lock closures: 011132

 - Events on the river which affect boating: 011133

 Find out about call charges.